-Restricted Tier 1 capital of £1,009 million consists of preference shares and subordinated debt, both qualifying as restricted Tier 1 capital under the transitional provisions.
+Restricted Tier 1 capital of £nil (2021: £1,161 million) consists of preference shares and subordinated debt, both qualifying as restricted Tier 1 capital under the transitional provisions.
 Transitional measures are referred to in section E.1.3.
 Tier 1 restricted Own Funds are distinguished from Tier 1 unrestricted capital as they are subject to further quantitative restrictions.
+The preference shares were redeemed during year and all subordinated debt was settled (refer to section E.1.3.2 and E.1.3.3).